DestinyItemManager/DIM/src/app/loadout-builder/README.md

     - The energy type available with the selected armor upgrades and locked mods, if an item is allowed to swap energy type this will be the `Any` type
     - The tags of mods which can be socketed into the item e.g. VoG raid mods or nightmare mods

 1. Next we send all the mapped items and various other values to the web worker.
-The web worker is created in `process/useProcess#useProcess` but the scipt is it runs lives in `process-worker/process#process` because it needs a special `tsconfig` setup for web workers.
+The web worker is created in `process/useProcess#useProcess` but the script it runs lives in `process-worker/process#process` because it needs a special `tsconfig` setup for web workers.

 1. The first major task in `process` is to cut down the number of armor combinations to at most 2 million.
 We have had issues with browsers running out of memory in the past.